ChibuikemLucas/interactive-resume/README.md

 - [Linkedin](https://linkedin.com/in/chibuikem-lucas-073355261/): A more detailed explanation of the tasks completed, with a key lesson for each day.
 - Hashnode: A full recap of the entire day, problems, how they were solved and key takeaways.

->  *Now let's get started with the first project an interactive resume.*

 # Interactive Resume